dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 To insert CSS from a file called *style.css* you can interact with the *files/style* resource with a POST-request:

     curl --data-binary @style.css "localhost/api/26/files/style"
       -H "Content-Type:text/css" -u admin:district -v

 You can fetch the CSS content with a GET-request:

     /api/26/files/style

-To remove the Javascript content you can use a DELETE-e "request.
+To remove the JavaScript content you can use a DELETE-e "request.

 ## Synchronization